 What reports do churches file with the tax authorities?

-The key distinction between church and commercial accounting is that the tax authorities do not require temples to produce the same number of economic papers as other nonprofit associations; however, there are several papers you must create and keep.
+The key distinction between church and commercial accounting is that the tax authorities do not require churches to produce the same number of economic papers as other nonprofit associations; however, there are several papers you must create and keep.
 Consider the most famous variants:

 The fundamental mistakes of church bookkeeping